 Original Series $20 National Bank Note

-The First National Bank Of Chester also printed 3,208 sheets of $10 series of 1875 national bank notes.
-Hundreds of banks had sheet outputs between 2,500 and 5,000.
-That is pretty typical for a medium sized national bank in the 1870s.
+The First National Bank Of Chester also printed 1,943 sheets of $10 series of 1875 national bank notes.
+Any time you see a print range between 1,000 and 2,500 you can assume that the bank was small and that their notes could be fairly scarce.
 The two vignettes seen on 1875 $10 bank notes are “Franklin and Electricity” and “America Seizing Lightning”.
 These notes occasionally confuse novices because the year 1752 is printed on them.
 That is when Benjamin Franklin discovered electricity.
 It has nothing to do with when these bank notes were issued.
 The back of each $10 bill has “DeSoto Discovering the Mississippi.”

 Series of 1875 $10 National Bank Note